Skip to content

 image

-Note: If there are issues with the reviews-v2 version, log in to 'Guance' and refer to the last section of this chapter for trace timeout analysis to diagnose the problem.
-Refer to Step Six to completely revert traffic back to reviews-v1 until the issue is fixed and then redeploy.
+'Note' If there is an issue with the reviews-v2 version, log in to 'Guance' and refer to the last section of this chapter on trace timeout analysis to analyze the problem.
+Refer to Step Six to fully revert the traffic back to reviews-v1, and re-release after fixing the problem.

 Metrics

-When deploying Bookinfo, custom configuration was used to start Pods, and measurement_name = "istio_prom" was added in the annotations configuration.
-This collects metrics into the istio_prom Measurement set.
+When deploying Bookinfo, during the custom configuration enabling Pod startup, the annotation configuration increased measurement_name = "istio_prom", which means collecting metrics into the istio_prom Measurement set.
 Log in to 'Guance' -> 'Metrics', and view the istio_prom Measurement set.

 image